echo2echo/Perl-Web-Images/README.md

     $ chmod 755 perl-cgi-images.pl

-Change name of perl file "perl-cgi-images.pl" to "index.pl" so the script will function properly.
-Make sure you have your perl index file name included with (DirectoryIndex index.html index.php index.pl) in config file if using the Apache Webserver
+Copy perl file "perl-cgi-images.pl" to "index.pl" so the script will function properly as index file.
+Make sure you have your perl index.pl file name included with (DirectoryIndex index.html index.php index.pl) in config file if using the Apache Webserver

-    $ sudo mv perl-cgi-images.pl index.pl
+    $ cp perl-cgi-images.pl index.pl

 See notes and other instructions in the Perl script